 15. Excellence in Travel Information and Marketing

 This category covers all areas of transport marketing including information, promotion and travel planning.
 We will be looking for clear evidence that the approach that you have chosen has brought about results.
-This may be patronage increases, modal shift or greater awareness of a particular service
+This may be patronage increases, modal shift or greater awareness of a particular service/ facility, or feature.

 16. Airport of the Year

 An entry in this category would provide evidence of excellence or significant improvement in overall performance or provision of facilities over the past 12 months.
 KPIs and customer satisfaction results will be particularly relevant as evidence of this.

 We're looking for nominations for this award for a frontline member of staff (for example, school crossing patrols, bus drivers, highways inspectors, receptionists) who has gone beyond the call of duty in their role and delivered a better service as a result.
 The nominee will have demonstrated a real commitment to their service and your nomination will need to outline briefly what they have done to deserve this award, supported with statistical or anecdotal evidence.
 Supporting letters are useful in this category